Managing Cholesterol with Healthy Eating Habits

 Cholesterol is produced by the liver and is important for creating cellular integrity, hormones, vitamin D, and bile acids.
 But, too much can be a problem because it may cause fatty deposits in the blood stream.
 When these fatty deposits break off, it can float to the heart to cause a heart attack or brain to cause a stroke.

 Approximately 39% of adults in the world have high cholesterol which is associated with 2.6 million deaths per year!
-Smoking, hereditary issues, diabetes Type II, obesity, lack of physical activity, and what we eat may increase risk of developing high cholesterol.
+Smoking, hereditary issues, diabetes Type II, obesity, lack of physical activity, and what we eat may increase the risk of developing high cholesterol.

 1. Understand that we will have ups and downs and lifestyle changes are better than going on a diet.
 Also, changing eating habits in a way that is slow and tolerable is often better than going on a crash diet, unless it is absolutely necessary due to health concerns.